 - 6 to 8 flour tortillas

-In a large skillet or frying pan over low heat, combine the black beans, salsa and cumin powder, stirring to combine.
-Add the pre-cooked or leftover rice and allow to cook just until hot.
+In a large skillet or frying pan over low heat, combine the black beans, salsa, and cumin powder, stirring to combine.
+Add the pre-cooked or leftover rice and allow it to cook just until hot.
 Alternatively, you can heat the ingredients in the microwave in a microwave-safe dish.

 Wrap your burrito and serve hot.